Reimagining Anomalies: What If Anomalies Were Normal?: Related Work

-\paragraph{Contributions} This paper introduces a novel unsupervised method to explain image anomaly detectors using counterfactual examples.
-While previous approaches identify anomalous regions within images, the presented technique generates a set of counterfactual examples of each anomaly, capturing diverse disentangled aspects (see Figure~\ref{fig:motivation}).
-These counterfactual examples are created by transforming anomalous images into normal ones, guided by a specific aspect.
-The method provides semantic explanations of anomaly detectors, highlighting the higher-level aspects of an anomaly that triggered the detector.
-CE allows users to explore ``what-if" scenarios (see Figure \ref{fig:motivation}), improving the understanding of the anomaly factors at an unprecedented level of abstraction.
-Qualitative and quantitative analyses across various well-established image datasets show the effectiveness of the method when applied to state-of-the-art anomaly detectors.
+In this paper, we propose the use of CE to explain image anomaly detectors.
+While prevalent approaches identify anomalous regions within images, the presented technique generates a set of counterfactual examples for each anomaly, capturing diverse disentangled aspects (see Figure~\ref{fig:motivation}).
+Our goal is to explain why a detector flags an instance as anomalous.
+The framework provides semantic CEs that reveal when detectors rely on spurious or biased cues (\appendixBroaderImpact), e.g., labeling portraits as anomalous due to skin tone or background context.
+These insights support accountable and lawful deployment of AD systems.

-\section{Related work}
+\section{Related Work}

-Over the last decade, there has been a significant increase in research on improving the interpretability of non-linear ML methods, particularly neural networks.
-This surge is driven by the increasingly widespread use of ML in decision-making systems, where the transparency of predictions is imperative and required even by law in many countries \citep{neuwirth2022eu}.
-In the following, we discuss the research articles that have the greatest relevance to the proposed work.
-For a general overview of the area of \emph{explainable AI}, we refer to the survey by \citet{linardatos2020explainable}.
+In the past decade, research has increased on improving the interpretability of neural networks.
+This increase is driven by the growing use of ML in decision-making systems, where transparency of predictions is crucial and even legally mandated in many countries \citep{neuwirth2022eu}.